basho/basho_docs/source/languages/en/riak/ops/advanced/riak-control.md

 HTTPS.
 A list of browsers that support TLS v1.2 can be found [here](https://en.wikipedia.org/wiki/Transport_Layer_Security#Web_browsers).
-TLS v1.2 may be disabled by default on your browser, for example if you are using Firefox versions earlier than 27, Safari versions earler than 7, Chrome versions earlier than 30, or Internet Explorer versions earlier than 11.
+TLS v1.2 may be disabled by default on your browser, for example if you are using Firefox versions earlier than 27, Safari versions earlier than 7, Chrome versions earlier than 30, or Internet Explorer versions earlier than 11.
 To enable it, follow browser-specific instructions.
 </div>